-Previously a highly successful assistant coach on the junior college circuit, Jeff Renegar is in his sixth season as assistant coach at UTSA and his 13th year of coaching overall.
+Previously a highly successful assistant coach on the junior college circuit, Jeff Renegar is in his seventh season as assistant coach at UTSA and his 14th year of coaching overall.
 He assists with recruiting and scheduling in addition to on-the-floor coaching duties.

 The 2010-11 season arguably was the most successful in 20 years, as UTSA captured the Southland Tournament Championship for the first time since 2004 and made the program’s fourth NCAA Tournament appearance.
 There the Roadrunners registered the first NCAA postseason victory in any sport in the department’s history with a 70-61 first-round victory over Alabama State during the First Four on March 16 in Dayton, Ohio.
 That outcome gave UTSA its first 20-win season in 19 years and was part of the 76-win stretch from the 2008-09 through 2011-12 campaigns.

 The Roadrunners also have taken care of business in the classroom.
 UTSA has collected seven league all-academic certificates, including Southland Conference Student-Athlete of the Year honorees in Devin Gibson (2010, ’11) and Hill (2012).

 Renegar came to UTSA from the College of Southern Idaho, where he was an assistant coach under Barret Peery for three seasons.
 During his time at CSI, the winningest program in NJCAA history, the Golden Eagles won 85 games, captured three conference titles and made a pair of trips to the NJCAA Tournament.
 Before coming to the Alamo City, Renegar was instrumental in signing Carrick Felix, who went on to play at Arizona State and was selected by the Cleveland Cavaliers with the 33rd pick in the 2013 NBA Draft.